prism-os/docs/docs/setting-up-device.md

 ---
-id: welcome
+id: setting-up-device
-title: Welcome
-sidebar_label: Welcome
+title: Setting up your device
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.